wallarm/product-documentation/docs/latest/user-guides/settings/applications.md

 If the application is properly configured, its name will be displayed in the details of attacks aimed at this application.
 To test the application configuration, you can send the [test attack](../../admin-en/installation-check-operation-en.md#2-run-a-test-attack) to the application address.

-## Populating application list automatically
+## Automatic application identification

-You can configure an automatic adding of applications using one of the approaches:
+You can configure an automatic application identification on the base of:

-* Using variable as the [`wallarm_application`](../../admin-en/configure-parameters-en.md#wallarm_application) directive value, transferring values to this variable via the request headers.
+* Specific request headers
-* Using the map NGINX directive to add applications based on the endpoint URLs or random headers.
+* Random request headers or endpoint URLs

 !!! info "NGINX only"
     Listed approaches are applicable only for NGINX-based node deployments.

-### Adding applications on base of specific request headers
+### Application identification on base of specific request headers

 This approach includes two steps: